LeGriffon/buildJetsonTX2Kernel/README.md

 # buildJetsonTX2Kernel

+Dec.
+2019
-Scripts to help build the 4.4.159 kernel and modules onboard the Jetson TX2 (L4T 28.3.1, JetPack 3.3.1).
+* Update scripts for 4.9.140 kernel and modules onboard the Jetson TX2 (L4T 32.3.1, JetPack 4.3).
 For previous versions, visit the 'tags' section.

 <em><strong>Note:</strong> The kernel source version must match the version of firmware flashed on the Jetson.
-For example, the source for the 4.4.159 kernel here is matched with L4T 28.3.1.
-This kernel compiled using this source tree will not work with newer versions or older versions of L4T, only 28.3.1.</em>
+For example, the source for the 4.9.140 kernel here is matched with L4T 32.3.1.
+This kernel compiled using this source tree will not work with newer versions or older versions of L4T, only 32.3.1.</em>

-As of this writing, the "official" way to build the Jetson TX2 kernel is to use a cross compiler on a Linux PC.
-This is an alternative which builds the kernel onboard the Jetson itself.
-These scripts will download the kernel source to the Jetson TX2, and then compile the kernel and selected modules.
-The newly compiled kernel can then be installed.
-The kernel sources and build objects consume ~3GB.

-These scripts are for building the kernel for the 64-bit L4T 28.3 (Ubuntu 16.04 based) operating system on the NVIDIA Jetson TX2.
-The scripts should be run directly after flashing the Jetson with L4T 28.3.1 from a host PC.
+These scripts are for building the kernel for the 64-bit L4T 32.3.1 (Ubuntu 18.04 based) operating system on the NVIDIA Jetson TX2.
+The scripts should be run directly after flashing the Jetson with L4T 32.3.1 from a host PC.
 There are six scripts:

 <strong>jetson_release.sh</strong>